mattjdickinson/strava_training-app/README.md

 By default just do past year (or even past week) so that it runs quickly initially.
 This means we can keep initial GETs to one or two pages

 TODO
-Get import module working for get_data.py.
-Environ issue?
-Get all data wanted into dataframe
-Laps is always populated with at least one lap, so no need to work with splis Refactor get_data to loop through all pages for activities and append to json object / df Get basic table working for one activities
+Get basic table working for one activities
 Extend table for all activities - loop alreayd in place for json, but will need to amend if use df Add in week/month/year subtotals - split by activity type (run, ride) and don't show if not present i.e. if toggles